Cancer treatment decisions: 5 steps to help you decide

 Depending on your cancer type and stage, your goals for treatment might be:

 - Control.
 If your cancer is at a later stage or if previous treatments have been unsuccessful, you might adjust your goal to controlling your cancer.
-Different treatments may attempt to temporarily shrink or stop your cancer from growing.
+Different treatments may attempt to temporarily shrink your cancer or stop it from growing.
 If this is your goal, you might not be willing to endure the side effects of harsher treatments.

 Step 3: Research your treatment options